M-o-a-T/moat-kv/docs/source/command_line.rst

    The path to check.

-.. program:: moat.kv client acl dump
+.. program:: moat kv acl dump

 Dump an ACL's content.